h2oai/docs-issues/README.md

 # H2O documentation issues

 See a problem with our documentation?
-If yes, please submit a documentation issue for the following engines, models, and applications:
+If yes, please submit a documentation issue for the following engines, models, and applications in the H2O AI Cloud:

 **Engines**